If you constantly do not get enough sleep, you can get hypertension, type 2 diabetes, depression, and generally bring yourself to complete burnout.

 - sleep in complete darkness;

-- coffee, alcohol, nicotine can interfere with sleep;
+- coffee, alcohol, and nicotine can interfere with sleep;

 - do not decide important matters before going to bed;